jrodewig/wanderahead.github.io/_posts/2025-04-15-immersive-art-experiences-in-nyc-that-will-dazzle-you.md

 ---
-title: 8 Immersive NYC Art Experiences That Will Dazzle You
+title: 8 Immersive Art in NYC Experiences That Will Dazzle You
 image: /assets/img/2025-04-15-immersive-art-experiences-in-nyc-that-will-dazzle-you/immersize-art-nyc.webp
 featured: true
 category: New York